marcosconsuegra/Monetary-Economics/README.md

 All chapters have been verified to compile perfectly using the following environments.
 Note that some standard online providers may struggle with the file complexity, so we recommend:

 1.  **TexPage:** (Free online platform) – Works perfectly.
-2.  **Overleaf Pro:** The paid/professional version of Overleaf successfully compiles the project.
+2.  **Overleaf:** The paid version of Overleaf also successfully compiles the project.
 3.  **Local Compilation:** [MiKTeX](https://miktex.org/) + [TeXstudio](https://www.texstudio.org/) (Distributor + Engine).

 ### 📁 Dependencies